Monogenic obesity

-Monogenic obesity is excess weight caused by a mutation in a single gene, as opposed to syndromic obesity not tied to a single gene variation and most obesity, which is caused by multiple genetic and environmental risk factors.
-Monogenetic obesity mostly affects the hypothalamus and leptin–melanocortin system (see hypothalamic obesity).
-However, it accounts for less than 5 percent of severe obesity cases.
-Known mutations leading to monogenetic obesity include:
+Monogenic obesity is excess weight caused by a mutation in a single gene.
+It differs from syndromic obesity, which involves additional clinical phenotypes such as neurodevelopmental delay or dysmorphic features, and from the more common polygenic obesity, which results from both genetic and environmental risk factors.
+Monogenetic obesity mostly affects the hypothalamus and leptin–melanocortin system (see hypothalamic obesity), and accounts for less than 5 percent of severe obesity cases.